9 Travel Photography Safety Tips: How to Keep Your Gear and Pixels Safe

 - It’s better if your camera bag isn’t brand new.
 It attracts more attention if it is.
 After I bought the Peak backpack our first trip together was to Uganda.
 Not the safest place on earth.
 I was very happy to discover that Uganda is a very dusty place and my backpack looked used in no time.

-Tip #3 Keep it really really close
+#3 Keep it Close

 By keeping it really really close I mean you should have physical contact with your gear at all times.
 So not only keeping an eye on it but actually touching it.